hachiyuki8/hachiyuki8.github.io/docs/_posts/2021-12-02-cmu-courses.markdown

 **Workload**: summer 1 was pretty heavy, summer 2 was chill

 **Reflections**: Worst semester in terms of mental status, resulting in many decisions that I later regretted.
-I was on track to graduate in 2.5 years, but that also pressured me to immediately think about my career goal, which was stressful.
+This plus how painful 150 turned out to be discouraged me from transferring to SCS.
+So I was on track to graduate in 2.5 years, but that also pressured me to immediately think about my career goal, which was stressful.

 <br />